Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Method

 Thus, the potential function \emph{v(x)} could be solved as:

-In our study, we use a new optimization algorithm.
-In this algorithm, we design a gradient descent path for each node in the graph structure to descend to the node with the lowest potential energy.
-First, each node is a separate cluster Fig. \ref{fig:1:a} The number on a node represents the potential value of that node.
-We can find that the potential value of the central node is lower than that of the surrounding nodes.
-This is also the basic principle that quantum clustering can effectively analyze the graph structure.
-Second, each node traverses its neighboring nodes looking for the node with the lowest potential value.
-If the potential value of the node is lower than that of the initial node, the initial node is added to the cluster where the node exists Fig. \ref{fig:1:b}.
-The pseudocode of this part is embodied in algorithm 2 the time complexity of algorithm 2 depends on the density of the graph structure.
+In our study, to tackle the issue of locating local minima on graph structures, a task unattainable through conventional gradient descent methods, we introduce a novel optimization algorithm specifically crafted for the exploration of local optimal solutions.
+In this algorithm, we have devised a gradient descent path for each node within the graph structure to guide them towards nodes with the lowest potential energy.
+Initially, each node forms an independent cluster, and the central node exhibits a lower potential energy than its surrounding nodes.
+This fundamental principle aligns with the effectiveness of quantum clustering in analyzing the graph structure.
+Subsequently, each node iterates through its neighboring nodes to identify the node with the lowest potential energy.
+If the potential energy of a node is lower than that of the initial node, the initial node is assigned to the cluster where the target node exists.
+The GGD algorithm's schematic diagram is shown in Fig. \ref{fig:2}.
+In Fig. \ref{fig:2}, we illustrated the process of the algorithm using a simple artificial dataset, which includes inputs, outputs, and the potential function surfaces constructed by the algorithm.
+Additionally, we depicted the principle of gradient descent algorithm for finding local optima on these potential function surfaces.
+The pseudocode for this portion is presented in Algorithm 2, and the time complexity of Algorithm 2 is depend on the density of the graph structure.

-Algorithm 1 and 3 shows the pseudocode of computing the potential function and the basic framework of the whole algorithm.
-The time complexity of algorithm 1 is $O(n)$, n denoted the size of dataset.